kspk/netcore-x509-samples/README.md

-# Working with certificates with dotnet core.
+# Working with certificates in dotnet core.
 A collection of samples to work with X509 certificates in dotnet core platform.
 Reading, creating, and some simple encryption/signing examples are documented here.
 Any new use cases we encounter will be upated here.

 The samples are grouped in the following categories: